 With regards to protein requirements, your ideal protein intake depends on different factors such as your size, age, your stress levels, state of health and your level of activity.
 Athletes have a higher requirement as compared to a sedentary individual.
 If you are recovering or healing from an injury, dealing with high stress levels, your requirement will be higher as well.

 There are however certain guidelines that you can follow.
 The USDA RDA (Recommended Daily Allowance) for protein is 0.80 g/kg/day (based on ideal body weight) for a moderately active person.
-Based on research, this is more like a bare minimum requirement rather than an optimal level, which is twice to three times that much: between 1.6 and 2.2 g/kg of bodyweight per day.
-For a 70 kg adult with healthy kidney function, this translates into a daily protein requirement of around 120 grams.
+Based on research, this is more like a bare minimum requirement rather than an optimal level, which is around twice as much: at east 1.5 g/kg of bodyweight per day.
+For a 70 kg adult with healthy kidney function, this translates into a minimum daily protein requirement of around 105 grams.
 As the body has a limit in terms of absorbing protein in one sitting, the total intake should be spread out over different meals *.

 Note: It is important to remember here that no food is pure protein: an 85 gram (3 ounce) serving of chicken breast contains 25 grams of protein for example.